Eeems-Org/remarkable.guide/src/guide/config/templates.rst

 Manually Installing a Template
 ==============================

-1. If you have not done so already, install `templatectl <https://github.com/PeterGrace/templatectl>`_:
+1. If you have not done so already, install `templatectl <https://github.com/PeterGrace/templatectl>`_ using :doc:`../software/toltec`:

 .. code-block:: shell